 How to get my existing assets into Solana DeFi?

 There is the wormhole bridge to transfer assets on Ethereum directly to Solana, but this will require paying network fees on Eth which are currently very high.
-Therefore, I recommend using FTX exchange as your bridge into the Solana ecosystem.
-Remember, FTX doesn’t have withdrawal fees so it won’t cost you anything to just move funds through the platform.
+Therefore, I recommend using Binance or Bybit exchange as your bridge into the Solana ecosystem.
+Remember, Solana has very low fees so it won't eat up much.
 Its a very easy route for accessing DeFi on Solana, and won’t result in any funds being held up in a bridge’s congestion.

 When Raydium launched, I was farming heavily on Binance Smart Chain with Pancakeswap.
-Here is a little trick I learned to avoid any excessive exchange fees from moving funds from Binance to FTX: use BUSD in its BEP2 version.
-So if you’re already farming on BSC, convert the funds you wish to move to Solana into BUSD and deposit them into your Binance account.
-Then withdraw as BEP2 (because it’s way cheaper) to deposit into your FTX account.
+Here is a little trick I learned to avoid any excessive exchange fees from moving funds from Binance to another exchange: use BUSD in its BEP20 version.
+So if you’re already farming on BSC, convert the funds you wish to move to Solana into BUSD and deposit them into your Bybit account.
+Then withdraw as BEP20, but select the Solana network and give them your wallet (more on that below).

 Creating A Sollet Web Wallet